otakup0pe/lachash/README.md

 The mechanics are fairly simple.
 When writing the data to Vault a context-specific token is created.
 This is used to store the data in a cubbyhole, and subsequently retrieve the data.
 The receiving party doesn't actually even need a Vault account as the provided token is the accesor.

+# Install

+You can download premade binaries on the [releases](https://github.com/otakup0pe/lachash/releases/latest) page.
+These zip files contain the precompiled Go binary.

+If you wish to compile it yourself, there is a [Makefile](https://github.com/otakup0pe/lachash/blob/master/Makefile) which can be invoked with no target to run tests and build the various binaries.

 # Commands

 ## `stash`